 Thus, if you are a member of a limited liability company, partner in a partnership, shareholder in an S Corporation, you should receive a Schedule K-1 and this information should be reported appropriately on your 1040 Individual Income Tax Return.

 If you have questions regarding your individual income taxes or the taxation of your business entity contact The McGuire Law Firm to speak with a Denver tax attorney or business attorney.
 Our law firm has assisted many individuals and business owners with their tax issues, matters & questions.

-Schedule your free consultation with a tax attorney at The McGuire Law Firm!
+Schedule your free consultation with a tax attorney or business attorney at The McGuire Law Firm!
 Law offices located in Denver and Golden Colorado for your convenience.